Break The Rules

 I was named Beverage Industry Executive of the Year in 1999 and elected to the Beverage World Hall of Fame in 2000.

 I served on the Boards of H.J.
-Heinz (2006-2013), Dr Pepper Snapple (2009-2012) and Tampico Beverages (2004-2009).
-I am currently a Director of Bob Evans Farms (who makes the world's best sausages!).
-I also volunteer for NFTE (Network For Teaching Entrepreneurship), teaching weekly high school classes on marketing in low income schools in Westchester and Fairfield Counties.
+Heinz (2006-2013), Dr Pepper Snapple (2009-2012), Tampico Beverages (2004-2009), A&W Brands (1987-1993) and Bob Evans Farms (2014-2018).
+Currently I sit on the board of 2 private beverage companies - Eska Water and Calypso (fruit drinks).
+I also volunteer for NFTE (Network For Teaching Entrepreneurship), teaching weekly high school marketing classes in low income schools in Westchester and Fairfield Counties.
 I now call Larchmont, NY, my home where I reside with my wife and just 1 mile from my daughter, son-in-law and two awesome grandkids.
 For fun I am into kayaking, paddle boarding, golf, swimming, cycling, scuba diving and photography.
 And I work a bit too.